Convergence of stochastic gradient descent schemes for Lojasiewicz-landscapes: Proof of Theorem

 The proof of the main result is based on several preliminary results.
-At first we provide an upper bound for the $F$-value of $(X_n)$ when approaching a critical level with a lower dropout, meaning that we only consider realisations of the SGD that do not undershoot the critical level significantly.
+At first we provide an upper bound for the $f$-value of $(X_n)_{n \in \N_0}$ when approaching a critical level with a lower dropdown, meaning that we only consider realisations of the SGD that do not undershoot the critical level significantly.
+We will use the ``natural'' time scale associated with a stochastic approximation scheme which associates the $n$-th iterate $X_n$ with the time $ t_n=\sum_{\ell=1}^n \gamma_\ell $ and see that the $f$-value is bounded from above by a term arising from the stochastic noise and the function $(\Phi_t^R)_{t \ge 0}$, the worst-case bound for the $f$-value of the solution to the ODE (\ref{eq:ODE}) in a region satisfying a \loja-inequality with exponent $\beta \in (\frac 12, 1)$ and constant $\sqrt{\eta}>0$ starting in $R$, i.e. the solution to the ODE